JamesABaker/Manchester-PhD-Thesis/readme.md

 This thesis is a modified version of the latex template thesis available at [the University of Manchester website](http://www.maths.manchester.ac.uk/study/postgraduate/information-for-current-students/general-information/forms-policies-regulations/latextemplates/).

-Specifically the modifications allow multi-file chapter division and an additional command to handle `ORCID` IDs, now compulsory for all staff and students in the University of Manchester.
-See comments in the `muthesis.cls` file for more specific information.
+Generally, the modifications allow multi-file chapter division.

 This file has a history of it's own.